 His well-known and well-regarded restaurant is located on the island of Crete, in a small village near Heraklion named Archanes.

 Chef Mavrakis and Kritamon

-Mavrakis became certified in French cuisine in 1994, but decided to pivot back to his Greek roots when he began his career.
-He founded Kritamon, a restaurant specializing in local Cretan cuisine, thirteen years ago and since then he has made a name for himself on the island — and beyond.
+Mavrakis became certified in French cuisine in 1994 but decided to pivot back to his Greek roots when he began his career.
+He founded Kritamon, a restaurant specializing in local Cretan cuisine, thirteen years ago and has, since then, made a name for himself on both the island and beyond.

 Speaking exclusively with Greek Reporter, Mavrakis explained his love for Cretan cuisine and the driving forces behind his work, which fills him with passion each and every day.

 “My love for Cretan cuisine made me change my entire outlook on international cuisine,” the chef relates, showing just how influential Greek food can be.

 The restaurant has multiple dishes—many of them no doubt because of the quality of ingredients Mavrakis uses in his cooking—for which it has gained prominence.
 The restaurateur has his own farm from which he sources the majority of the ingredients used in his dishes.
 Another well-known dish is the restaurant’s freshly made, mouthwatering pasta, which the chef uses in multiple traditional recipes.